Small Personal Loans in Australia: Your 2026 Guide

 Required documentation

-Many lenders ask for:
+Many lenders request:

-- Payslips or income records (or alternative proof of income)
+- Payslips or other income documentation

 Online vs in-person applications

-Approval timeframes
+Application timeframes

 - Insufficient income after expenses

-- Irregular transaction history (e.g., frequent overdrafts or missed commitments)
+- Irregular transaction history

 - Multiple recent credit applications

-- Inaccurate or incomplete information
+- Incomplete or inaccurate application information

-How much does it cost?
+How much does a small personal loan cost?

 Interest rates